-The residents were well informed around COVID 19, advocacy and rights and they told the inspector that there rights were being upheld in the centre.
-They said they were treated with respect by the staff in the centre and spoke highly of several staff who were supporting them to go for walks and drives.

-The residents bedrooms were decorated beautifully in line with their personal taste, one resident was delighted to have chosen their own colours and where to put family photos and other personal items.
+The residents were well informed around COVID 19, advocacy and rights and indicated that they were treated with respect by the staff in the centre who were supporting them to go for walks and drives.
+The residents bedrooms were decorated beautifully in line with their personal taste

-All residents said that they received good support and said that the staff were very kind to them.
-Throughout the inspection the staff were very respectful of the residents and were very skilled at encouraging the residents to be independent.
+Throughout the inspection the staff were very supportive of the residents and were very skilled at encouraging the residents to be independent.
 The centre was warm and clean and was very homely.
 It was decorated with the residents belongings, personal items and photographs.
-There was a lovely atmosphere throughout the day and the residents were very welcoming to the inspector.
+There was a pleasant atmosphere during the inspection and the residents appeared very happy and comfortable in their home.